zuzubak/permit-scope-classifier/README.md

 Built for a **CPU-only** machine.
-Numbers below were measured on an Intel Core Ultra 5 135U (12 cores, 15 W, no discrete GPU) with a single 16 GB DDR5-5600 stick, against the real Toronto permit dataset (4,940 in-scope permits / 4,678 distinct descriptions).
+Numbers below were measured on an Intel Core Ultra 5 135U (12 cores, 15 W, no discrete GPU) with a single 16 GB DDR5-5600 stick, against the real Toronto permit dataset (4,940 gentle density permits / 4,678 distinct descriptions).

 Measured with `qwen3.5:4b`, per permit: